 If you are a Queen's student who intends to travel to Canada, please consult the Queen's University International Centre website for more information on planning your travel to ensure compliance with federal, provincial and local public health guidelines.

 You can reduce the risk of spreading infection by following prevention measures when returning to Canada.
-Queen’s Covid-19 website provides constantly-updated information, including information on how to protect yourself and others.
+Queen’s Safe Return to Campus website provides constantly-updated information, including information on how to protect yourself and others on and around the campus community.
 We strongly encourage you to regularly monitor the news and public health agency information for the country, province, city etc. to which you will be returning.

 International at Queen's